Club (soft drink)

-Club is the brand name for a series of Irish carbonated soft drinks produced in Ireland by Britvic Ireland and previously by Cantrell & Cochrane (C&C).
+Club is the brand name for a series of Irish carbonated soft drinks produced in Ireland by Britvic Ireland and Cantrell & Cochrane (C&C).
 It is bottled by the Britvic plant in Dublin.
 The series includes Club Orange, Club Lemon, Club Rock Shandy (a mixture of the orange and lemon flavours) and Club Apple soft drinks.

 Ingredients

 In the case of Club Orange, the ingredients are carbonated water, sugar, orange juice, citric acid, the preservative (sodium benzoate), the colours beta carotene and apocarotenal, and vitamin C (ascorbic acid).
 Club Orange includes fragments of fruit flesh (juice vesicles), referred to in marketing material as "bits", that remain in the glass after the drink has been consumed.

 Promotion

 The previous advertising slogan of Club was "the bits inside make it come alive" although it was rarely seen on Club bottles and commercials.
 From 2009, the products slogan is "Some bits are crucial", making reference to its orange vesicles.
 Since 2011, the slogan has been "The Best Bits in the World".